GiovanniRiefolo/WPTrek/README.md

 ````bash
 $ npm take-us-out
 ````
-to for browser refresh with BrowserSync.
+to for browser refresh with Browser-Sync.